dan2105/FFAnalysis/docs/Tutorial.md

 ### 2.3 Per-sample decisions:

-Show how to define a variable just for signal (ttll) sample.
+Show how to define a variable (TLV for the b/bar jets) just for signal (ttll) sample.
 - Excersie, put shown things in.

 ### 2.4 Matching `reco` and `truth` trees:

 Explain how to do reco-truth matching.
+Match reco jet to b/bar truth jet.
 - Exercise, match b-jets from ttbar.

 ## 3.0 Machine learning:

+Show Michal model.

 ## 4.0 Using distributed computing: